storj-archived/core/doc/protocol-spec.md

 to the original farmer and pass along the supplied token and data hash in the initial authorization frame.
-Once the mirroring farmer begins receiving data it must respond to the renter's request with a simple acknowledgement to indicate that the mirror operation has succeeded.
+Once the mirroring farmer begins receiving data it must respond to the renter's request with a simple acknowledgement to indicate that the mirror operation was successfully initiated.

 ```
 {